atomicals/atomicals-js/README.md

 // Optional (defaults to wallet.json)
 WALLET_PATH=path-to-wallet.json

+// The number of concurrent processes to be used.
+This should not exceed the number of CPU cores available.
+If not set, the default behavior is to use all available CPU cores minus one.
+CONCURRENCY=4
 ```

 _ELECTRUMX_WSS_: URL of the ElectrumX with Atomicals support.
 Note that only `wss` endpoints are accessible from web browsers.